 The reinforcement material of the structural layers shall be selected such that they meet the requirements of the structural layer.

-For the internal surface liner glass fibres of at a minimum type C or ECR according to ISO 2078:1993 + Amd 1:2015 shall be used.
-Thermoplastic veils may only be used for the internal liner when their compatibility with the intended contents has been demonstrated.
+For the liner glass fibres of at a minimum type C or ECR according to ISO 2078:1993 + Amd 1:2015 shall be used.
+Thermoplastic veils may only be used for the liner when their compatibility with the intended contents has been demonstrated.

 6.9.2.2.3.12 Additives